 Handedness: The Edinburgh Handedness Inventory (Veale, 2014) was used to measure handedness, with a 5-point scale anchored with ‘Always Left’ and ‘Always Right’.

-Tiredness: (Brondel, Romer, Nougues, Touyarou, & Davenne, 2010; Greer, Goldstein, & Walker, 2013)iredness was measured using a two 100-point VAS items asking participants how tired and how awake they currently feel (reversed), anchored from ‘Not at All’ and ‘Very’, similar to the tiredness measure in Higgs & Donohoe, (2011).
+Tiredness: As tiredness can be considered to impact food choice (Brondel, Romer, Nougues, Touyarou, & Davenne, 2010; Greer, Goldstein, & Walker, 2013), tiredness was measured using a two 100-point VAS items asking participants how tired and how awake they currently feel (reversed), anchored from ‘Not at All’ and ‘Very’, similar to the tiredness measure in Higgs & Donohoe, (2011).

 Demographics: Age, Sex, Ethnicity, and Socio-Economic Position (using education level and postcode) were measured to attain an overview of the sample.